-By merging NYU Tandon’s leadership and talents in its programs in engineering, chemistry, biology, computer science, management and humanities programs with NYU’s and SUNY Downstate’s expertise in medical sciences, the NYU Tandon Biomedical Engineering Program provides students with a broad range of research opportunities.
-The partnership between NYU Tandon, NYU and SUNY Downstate is dedicated to this new model of biomedical education and to developing students with practical and fundamental knowledge.
+By merging NYU Tandon’s leadership and talents in its programs in engineering, chemistry, biology, computer science, management and humanities programs with NYU’s expertise in medical sciences, the NYU Tandon Biomedical Engineering Program provides students with a broad range of research opportunities.
+The collaboration between NYU Tandon and NYU School of Medicine is leading to a new model of biomedical education and to developing students with practical and fundamental knowledge.
 Students move freely among the institutions, taking advantage of faculty and associated research programs.
 NYU Tandon’s goal is to provide the best in-classroom and laboratory education to develop the skills to succeed in a wide range of opportunities after graduation.

 Full- and Part-time Students

 Students entering this master’s program may wish to complete their degree rapidly by taking a full course load, or proceed at a slower pace if they are working professionals who have other full- or part-time commitments.
 The curriculum structure and class schedule accommodates part-time and full-time students.
 Thus, most 3-credit courses are given as two-and-a-half hour lectures one evening a week during a 15-week semester.
-Evening research opportunities are available.
+Research opportunities are available to all interested students.

 Admission and Degree Requirements

 The Master of Science degree is for students from various backgrounds seeking the in-depth knowledge and quantitative skills required for biomedical engineering.
-Students may apply to the master’s program if they have one or more of the following: (1) BS or a more advanced degree in any engineering discipline, (2) BS or more advanced degree in mathematics or (3) BS or more advanced degree in any of the natural sciences.
-Entering students should have a minimum of two semesters of college-level calculus (see Polytechnic course descriptions for mathematics courses MA 1024 and MA 1124 ), two semesters of college-level physics (see NYU Tandon course descriptions for physics, , ), two semesters of college-level chemistry (see NYU Tandon course descriptions for Chemistry, CM 1014 and CM 1024 ).
+Students may apply to the master’s program if they have one or more of the following: (1) BS or a more advanced degree in any engineering discipline, (2) BS or more advanced degree in mathematics or computer science or (3) BS or more advanced degree in any of the natural sciences.
+Entering students should have a minimum of two semesters of college-level calculus (see NYU Tandon course descriptions for mathematics courses MA-UY 1024 and MA-UY 1124 ); and two semesters of calculus-based physics (see NYU Tandon course descriptions for physics courses , , and ).
+It is also highly recommended that each student’s undergraduate preparation include two semesters of college-level chemistry (see NYU Tandon course descriptions for Chemistry, CM-UY 1014 and CM-UY 1024 ), one semester of linear algebra, one semester of ordinary differential equations, one semester of multivariable calculus, and two semesters of biology with labs.
 For students focusing on the Biomaterials track, additional background in organic chemistry and biochemistry is desirable.
-For those choosing the Medical Imaging or Bioinstrumentation track, additional advanced mathematics courses (e.g., NYU Tandon courses MA 2132 , ordinary differential equations; and MA 2112 /MA 2122 multi-variable calculus) are recommended.
-Students lacking undergraduate courses described above may be admitted contingent upon the student’s satisfying courses necessary for success in the program.
-To help students raise their level of knowledge in chemical and biochemical concepts specific to advanced courses in the Medical Imaging or Bioinstrumentation tracks, the program developed BE 6653 Principles of Chemical and Biochemical Systems for Engineers.
-A program adviser reviews with successful applicants what undergraduate courses, if any, they must take.
-Such courses do not count toward the master’s degree.
+For those choosing the Medical Imaging or Bioinstrumentation tracks, additional advanced mathematics courses (e.g., complex variables, partial differential equations) are recommended.
+Though not required, exposure to CAD/FEA, Matlab, and C++/Python computer programming is highly desirable.